jasmitha2001/snake-game/README.md

 This is the explanation of our game..........

-In our game snake have to pick the fruit and thaen snake increases its size and length,and this is our game
+In our game,snake have to pick the fruit and then snake increases its size and length.If it crosses the boundary game ends.

 # how to play a game.............??

 To move right side ?
-Raise your right hand(Make sure you dont raise above your head position) 🙋‍♀️
+Raise your right hand(Make sure you dont raise above your head position)

 To move left side ?
 Raise your left hand(Make sure you dont raise above your head position) 🙋‍♀️